stvbyr/rust-learn-book/README.md

 - src/main.rs -> root of binary crate
 - src/lib.rs -> root of library crate

+## Privacy

+A struct inside a module can be made public, however the fields are still private by default.
+If even one field is private we can't create a new instance of it.
+To get around that we need a public constructor method that returns a new instance of said struct.
+This method is usually called `::new`.

+Enums work a bit different.
+All their variant are public if the enum itself is public.

 ### Macros

 - macros are written like functions with an `!` at the end